CarloLucibello/Erdos.jl/docs/src/index.md

 true
 ```
 ## Ready to explore
-Refer to the documentation to explore all the features of FatGraphs:
+Refer to the documentation to explore all the features of Erdos:
 - **core functions:** vertices and edges addition and removal, degree (in/out/histogram), neighbors (in/out/all/common)

 - **distance within graphs:** eccentricity, diameter, periphery, radius, center